LTUC/amman-dotnet-401d2/curriculum/class-17/lab/README.md

-# Lab 19: Finish up the app

-## The Problem Domain
+# Lab: Testing and Swagger and Deployment

-Review your current project and ensure the following is met:
+Bring your current AsyncInn project "up to spec"

 1. Summary Comments on all services and interfaces
+1. Add Swagger Documentation
-2. Test at least 2 services to ensure the CRUD operations work as expected
+1. Test at least 2 services to ensure the CRUD operations work as expected
+   - Have your tests running in automated fashion at GitHub, using Actions
-3. Deploy the app to Azure
+1. Deploy the app to Azure
-4. Test your routes on Postman to confirm you are getting the correct data
+1. Test your routes on Postman as well as Swagger to confirm you are getting the correct data

-## Stretch Goals
+## Submission Notes:

-1. Add "personal profiles" for each agent
-2. Allow agents to "favorite" hotels for quick access
+> Provide a LIVE (Deployed) link to your app running at Azure, with the Swagger Docs as the home page.
+We will use this to make our grading assertions on your routes.
 ## README

 **A Readme is a requirement.
 No Readme == No Grade.**